 The clerk at the courthouse can be an excellent resource for your case.
 The clerk is an excellent resource for the procedure for small claims court cases in Texas but also any procedures specific to that County or courthouse.
 It is recommended that you contact the clerk’s office to ensure the courthouse is open during the hours you want to visit.
 While the clerk can help you with procedural issues, the clerk is not able to give legal advice.
 They will direct you to an attorney if answering your question would require that.

 Limit (or Jurisdiction) of Small Claims Court

-A plaintiff cannot demand more than $10,000 in their action.
+The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Small claims parties can only recover money.
 You are unable to seek injunctive or equitable relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This would be called injunctive relief.

 Are there appeals in small claims court?

-A Justice of the Peace for Kinney County hears small claims court cases for Kinney County.
+The justice of the peace for Kinney County presides over small claims court actions for Kinney County.

 Kinney County Court Locations

 Countywide Courthouse in the City of Brackettville